cinnabar777/Keyboard-Layouts/README.md

 From the results you can see there isn't a significant difference, and there really is no way I could gesture type faster than this.
 Pointing this out to Gemini it pointed out Fitts’s Law, vector changes, etc, all confirming that you aren't going to type faster because of a different layout giving you shorter gesture length for words, yet the AIs pushed exactly that saying you would get faster speeds, until I pointed out that real word tests disagreed.

-The reality is, you are only going to type as far as you are going to type on any layout, it's your natural speed that defines how fast you can type on any layout.
-The "theoretical" speed created by mathmatical models usually don't take into account that you can move through longer distances faster, and often short tight gestures are slower to do.
+The reality is, you are only going to type as fast as you are going to type on any layout, it's your natural speed that defines how fast you can type on any layout, barring some wild dual system like ninetype.
+The "theoretical" speed created by mathmatical models usually don't take into account that you can move through longer distances faster, and often short tight gestures are slower.

 So if you aren't going to magically type faster then what's the point of using a different layout?
 Increased word clarity which reduces typing errors.
 That really is the main reason to use a different layout.
 ClearFlow does this very well, but at a very high learning curve.